-You may believe that your dream is unrealistic or simply too risky to try and attempt, but every time you sideline your dream, you only serve to make it harder in the future.
+You may believe that your dream is unrealistic or simply too risky to try to attempt, but every time you sideline your dream, you only serve to make it harder in the future.

 Whether it is starting your own business, travelling the world with just a backpack, or seeking your 15 minutes of fame, you will be far more content in your later years having given it a go – regardless of the outcome – than if you never even tried.